databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_combineavg
 **************

-.. function:: rst_combineavg(rasters)
+.. function:: rst_combineavg(tiles)

-    Combines a collection of rasters by averaging the pixel values.
+    Combines a collection of raster tiles by averaging the pixel values.
     The rasters must have the same extent, number of bands, and pixel type.
     The rasters must have the same pixel size and coordinate reference system.
     The output raster will have the same extent as the input rasters.